rajasaroj/happy-kafka/README.md

 # happy-kafka
-### This repository stores kafka cloud setup with docker files
+### objective of this project is to achieve below
+1) Create Seamless Developement pipeline for CI/DI Containers
+2) Compile, Build and Deploy Images to ACR Straight from GIT to Container
+3) Deploy and run the Containers in Azure Kubernetes Services
+4) Automate Kafka Infrastructure Deployment.

-### This is and poc to create kafka producers that read data from storage file azure and create xml messages for them and publish on topic
+#### This is poc to create kafka producers create xml messages and publish on topic kafka topic, manage devops pipeline, Automate VM provisioning and Kafka infra deployment.